 At the first crime scene, Molly is sneaking around invisible when Murphy tackles her to the ground and pins her in seconds.
 Despite it being a perfect invisibility veil, Harry and Murphy both noticed tiny tells, like a brush of wind or the sound of the floor creaking, to alert them to her presence.

 When meeting with the Order of the Cauldron for the first time, Harry misses something.
 He missed there was another woman present, but hidden under a veil.
-It took Lash to note this and she justified Harry's missing it because he was deliberately made to come into the house uninvited and so limited in strength.
+It took Lash to note this and she justified Harry's missing it because he was deliberately made to come into the house uninvited and so he was limited in strength.

 Harry and Murphy don't realize until too late a crucial clue to the killer's identity: in the hot summer weather, Priscilla is wearing turtlenecks.